WICG/PEPC/explainer.md

     that can come out of nowhere (see example 1).
 This places a burden on user agents' presentation of the request.
 The user agent has no semantic understanding of events taking place in the content area prior to the permission request.

+    Some APIs, including geolocation & notifications, predate requiring user activation and support use without user activation for backwards compatibility.
+For this reason user agents may use unintrusive UI for these requests, which can easily be missed by users.
+User agents must navigate the tradeoffs between reducing unwanted interruptions to the user, and ensuring users are aware of permission choices which might be important to their journey.

     User agents could make better decisions and provide better prompts if they could make well-founded assumptions about the nature of the user's interaction in the content area, and the user's intent.
-At the moment user agents are limited to trying to make use of potentially ambigous signals such as the time elapsed between page load and the permission request.
+At the moment user agents are limited to ambiguous signals such as the time elapsed between page load and the permission request.

     ![](images/image1.png) \
     *Example 1.
 A notification permission prompt on a news site (contents